delonlee01/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will display all available commands.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all candidates.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the RecruitTrackPro.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a candidate named `John Doe` to the RecruitTrackPro.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd candidate shown in the current list.

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all candidates.

    * `exit` : Exits the app.